Our careers programme is overseen by our Careers Lead – Rachael Denham

 Gatsby Benchmarks

 The strategy focuses on the 8 Gatsby Benchmarks.
-By the end of 2020, all schools have to be fully compliant with the 8 areas.
+By the end of 2020, all schools had to be fully compliant with the 8 areas and to continue to use them as a benchmark for careers standards

-All schools have to have a Careers Leader in place by September 2018.
-At Oakfield Lodge our Careers Leader is Miss Denham.
+All schools are required to have a Careers Leader in place by September 2018.
+At Oakfield Lodge our Careers Leader is Mrs Rachael Denham – she can be contacted via email on rdenham@oakfieldlodge.cheshire.sch.uk

 The careers strategy document can be accessed by clicking on the link below;